 The plan is to increase the number of operational staff to 10,000 by 2027 and focus on strengthening the region’s borders.
 The movement was passed with 403 votes in favour, 162 against, and 44 abstentions.

 The new regulations give Frontex a broader mandate to support EU member states, especially in regards to border control and cooperation with third countries.
-The European Border Surveillance System (Eurosur) with be incorporated into Frontex’s framework as part of this initiative.
+The European Border Surveillance System (Eurosur) with being incorporated into Frontex’s framework as part of this initiative.

 A press release on the issue stated: “This corps, to be established gradually, will consist of up to 10,000 operational staff by 2027.
-It will include operational staff members from Frontex, as well as from the member states either under long term secondments or deployed for a short time, and a reserve for rapid reaction which will be kept until the end of 2024”.
+It will include operational staff members from Frontex, as well as from the member states either under long term secondments or deployed for a short time, and a reserve for a rapid reaction which will be kept until the end of 2024”.

 The MEP who proposed the regulations, Roberta Metsola, said that border security was the main concern of every individual she met since her election as a representative of the Maltese and Gozitan people.